adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/experiencefragment/v1/experiencefragment/README.md

 ### Use Object
 The Experience fragment component uses the `com.adobe.cq.wcm.core.components.models.ExperienceFragment` Sling model as its Use-object.

-### Component Policy Configuration Properties
-The following configuration properties are used:

-1. `./localizationRoot` - the root page of the global localization structure.
-2. `./localizationDepth` - the depth of the global localization structure relative to the localization root.

 ### Edit Dialog Properties
-The following properties are written to JCR for the Experience Fragment component and are expected to be available as `Resource` properties:
+The following property is written to JCR for the Experience Fragment component and is expected to be available as a `Resource` property:

 1. `./fragmentPath` - defines the path to the Experience Fragment to be rendered
-2. `./localizationRoot` - the root page of the global localization structure.
-3. `./localizationDepth` - the depth of the global localization structure relative to the localization root.

 ## BEM Description
 ```